RenderKit/oidn/doc/api.md

 `Data`      `weights`     *optional* trained model weights blob

-`int`       `maxMemoryMB`  1200–2400 approximate maximum scratch memory to use in megabytes (actual
+`int`       `maxMemoryMB`         -1 if set to >= 0, an attempt will be made to limit the memory
-                                     memory usage may be higher); limiting memory usage may cause slower denoising due to internally splitting the image into overlapping tiles
+                                     usage below the specified amount in megabytes at the potential cost of slower performance but actual memory usage may be higher (the target may not be achievable or the device may not support this feature at all); otherwise memory usage will be limited to an unspecified device-dependent amount

-`const int` `alignment`              when manually denoising in tiles, the tile size and offsets
+`const int` `tileAlignment`          when manually denoising in tiles, the tile size and offsets
                                      should be multiples of this amount of pixels to avoid artifacts; when denoising HDR images `inputScale` *must* be set by the user to avoid seam artifacts

-`const int` `overlap`                when manually denoising in tiles, the tiles should overlap by
+`const int` `tileOverlap`            when manually denoising in tiles, the tiles should overlap by
                                      this amount of pixels

 ----------- ------------- ---------- ---------------------------------------------------------------